Craig Karmazin

-Craig Karmazin (born July 11, 1975) is the founder and chief executive officer of Good Karma Brands (GKB), and the son of Mel Karmazin, former CEO of Sirius Satellite Radio and former CEO of Viacom.
+Craig Karmazin (born July 11, 1975) is the founder and chief executive officer of Good Karma Brands (GKB).

 Early life and education

-Karmazin was born in northern New Jersey, the son of Sharon and Mel Karmazin.
-His father is the former chief operating officer of Sirius Satellite Radio and former president and chief operating officer of Viacom.
-His mother is the retired director of the East Brunswick Library and established the Karma Foundation in 1996 to provide grants in support of organizations engaged in activities and programs in the areas of Arts & Culture, Autism, Education & Literacy, Health & Human Services and Development & Enrichment of Jewish Life.
+Born in 1975 in northern New Jersey, Karmazin is the son of Sharon and Mel Karmazin.
+He has an older sister, Dina Leslie Karmazin Elkins.
+His father is the former CEO of Sirius XM Radio and former president of Viacom.
+His mother is the retired director of the East Brunswick Library, and established the Karma Foundation in 1996 to provide grants in support of activities and programs such as art, autism, education, health, and Jewish life.
+She has also produced plays in New Jersey.
 His parents divorced in 1994.
-His first job was selling bikes at The Sports Authority.
-He graduated from Emory University with a B.B.A.
-He has one sister, Dina Leslie Karmazin Elkins (born 1971), and one daughter Harper Karmazin (born 2010).
+Karmazin and his childhood friend grew up in New Jersey recording their own radio programs on a cassette player, and later worked together for four years as interns at a sports-talk station in Philadelphia.
+As a teenager, he worked in sales at The Sports Authority.
+He attended Emory University, studying business and graduated with a B.B.A.

 Career

+Early radio purchases (1997-2000)

 In 1997, Karmazin interned at Infinity-owned WIP in Philadelphia.
-In 1998, Karmazin founded Good Karma Broadcasting, a sports radio firm in Beaver Dam, Wisconsin, 40 miles northeast of Madison, Wisconsin.
-Karmazin liked the area due to its proximity to the University of Wisconsin campus as well as being in the heart of Green Bay Packer territory.
 In 1997, he secured a $3.5 million loan from a New York City bank and purchased three radio stations in the Madison area and then went on to purchase more stations in small towns: two in Wisconsin and one in Rockford, Illinois.
 He then entered larger markets purchasing a station West Palm Beach, Florida and two in Milwaukee, Wisconsin (WAUK, and formerly, WRRD), and affiliated those stations with ESPN Radio.

+In 1998, Karmazin founded Good Karma Broadcasting, a sports radio firm in Beaver Dam, Wisconsin.
+Karmazin selected the area due to its proximity to the University of Wisconsin campus.